d2l-ai/d2l-en/chapter_deep-learning-computation/use-gpu.md

 1. Try a larger computation task, such as the multiplication of large matrices, and see the difference in speed between the CPU and GPU.
 What about a task with a small amount of calculations?
 1. How should we read and write model parameters on the GPU?
 1. Measure the time it takes to compute 1000 matrix-matrix multiplications of $100 \times 100$ matrices and log the matrix norm $\mathrm{tr} M M^\top$ one result at a time vs. keeping a log on the GPU and transferring only the final result.
-1. Measure how much time it takes to perform two matrix-matrix multiplications on two GPUs at the same time vs. in sequence on one GPU (hint - you should see almost linear scaling).
+1. Measure how much time it takes to perform two matrix-matrix multiplications on two GPUs at the same time vs. in sequence on one GPU (hint: you should see almost linear scaling).

 ## [Discussions](https://discuss.mxnet.io/t/2330)